acyclics/ENGG1340_Group98/README.md

 3. More details can be found in "main.cpp"

 ### Output "Simulation" files that holds critical information used to find the optimal solution
 1. We want the results to be reproducible.
 Because the data are randomly generated, a record for each generation.
 Therefore, the randomly generated numbers used for the simulation will be outputted to a file.
-This file has the format
+This filename has the format

+"Simulation-Y-m-d-H-M-S"
-"Simulation-Y-m-d-H-M-S", where Y = Year, m = Month, d = Day, H = Hour, M = Minute, S = Second.
+where Y = Year, m = Month, d = Day, H = Hour, M = Minute, S = Second.

 By using generation time as part of filename, we ensure that each generated data for simulation are recorded.